Distribution of non-Gaussian states in a deployed telecommunication fiber channel: Finding the correct quadrature angles

 \section{Finding the correct quadrature angles}

 Due to relatively large phase fluctuations in the installed fiber and a phase locking system that was not perfectly adjusted, we ended up measuring the transmitted states at phase angles that were not exactly at the intended 30$^\circ$ intervals between 0$^\circ$ and 150$^\circ$.
 However, from the observed squeezing spectra, we were able to identify the actual quadrature angles, as described below.
-This helped us to more accurately reconstruct the transmitted states we presented above.
+This helped us to more accurately reconstruct the transmitted states we presented in the main text.